altmp/altv-types/docs/articles/localstorage.md

 - The LocalStorage is a persistent client cached storage.
 - If the player deletes his cache folder the LocalStorage data will get lost!

 **Never use the LocalStorage for sensitive data.
-Someone could always inject code that reads LocalStorage values!**
+The content is saved as plain text on the disk.**

 | Function Name          | Description                                                         |
 | ---------------------- | ------------------------------------------------------------------- |